 • Limiting consumerism: When shopping for gifts at the Christmas market, prioritise quality over quantity.
 Focus on buying unique, handmade, and local items that showcase the craftsmanship and culture of the region.

 • Sustainable diets: Opt for seasonal, locally sourced produce and dishes when dining out in Wiesbaden.
 Choose vegetarian or vegan options, as they often have a lower environmental impact.
 Visit restaurants like Veggieworld Wiesbaden, which focuses on plant-based cuisine.

 • Sustainable transport: Use Wiesbaden’s well-connected public transportation system, including buses and trains, to minimise your transport footprint.
 Consider walking or renting a bike for shorter distances to explore the city in an eco-friendly manner.

-Wiesbaden Christmas Market starts on 21st November and ends on 23rd December 2023.
+Wiesbaden Christmas Market dates are 28th November to 23rd December 2023.

 The Christmas markets in Wiesbaden are held at Schlossplatz in the historic city centre.

 The Christmas markets in Wiesbaden open at 10:30am except for Sundays when it opens at 12pm.

 The Christmas markets in Wiesbaden close at 9pm.

 As you plan your winter trip to Wiesbaden, be sure to immerse yourself in the local culture and enjoy all the festive events and activities the city has to offer.
 Take your time exploring the charming Christmas markets and trying the delicious food, and admire the stunning architecture and historic landmarks; there’s plenty to explore and experience.

 Wander through the narrow streets of the Old Town, stroll through the city’s beautiful parks and indulge in the seasonal treats and drinks.
 No matter your interests, Wiesbaden is sure to enchant and delight you this winter.